 Though alimony can be gray in terms of ascertaining an appropriate amount, C.R.S.
 14-10-115 does set forth a temporary formula for cases in which the parties have a combined adjusted gross income of less than $75,000 per year.
-In these instances, the fomula is 40% of the higher earner's monthly pay minus 50% of the lower earner's monthly pay.
+In these instances, the formula is 40% of the higher earner's monthly pay minus 50% of the lower earner's monthly pay.
 This formula only applies at the "temporary" orders stage of your divorce case.
-Furthermore, the court can deviate from the formula if the application of such would be unfair to the payor in terms of his or her ability to meet his or her own financial needs.
+Furthermore, the court can deviate from the formula if the application of such would be unfair to the payer in terms of his or her ability to meet his or her own financial needs.
 Temporary alimony should not affect alimony decided at your final hearing.

-In terms of alimony at the time of decree, there are generally two types of alimony: contractual/non-modifiable or court ordered.
+In terms of maintenance at the time of decree, there are generally two types of alimony: contractual/non-modifiable or court- ordered.
 If your divorce case ultimately ends up being resolved by a hearing in front of a judge, that judge will enter an order indicating a specific amount of alimony for usually a specific amount of time.
-If alimony is decided by the judge, the court retains jurisdiction to modify the alimony award should circumstances change significantly.
+If alimony is decided by the judge, the court retains jurisdiction to modify the alimony award should circumstances change significantly, pursuant to C.R.S.
+14-10-122.
 With contractual/non-modifiable alimony, the parties generally agree to a specific amount and duration, and usually agree that the court is divested of jurisdiction to modify.
-The lawyers at Plog & Stein will help you determine if your case is an alimony case, what is fair to you, and whether contractual or court ordered alimony best suits your financial situation.
+Our legal team will help you determine if your case is an alimony case, what is fair to you, and whether contractual or court ordered alimony best suits your financial situation.

-In Colorado, once alimony is waived, that waiver is forever.
+- In Colorado, once alimony is waived, that waiver is forever.
 Thus, one should be certain before waiving the right to receive maintenance, as he or she will be precluded from returning to court to seek it at a later date.

 - Alimony generally ceases with the death of either party or remarriage of the recipient.